glennmkhonto/web-application/README.md

 3) Configure Database:

-    Open app.py and update the SQLALCHEMY_DATABASE_URI in the app.config section to your database connection string.
+*Open app.py and update the SQLALCHEMY_DATABASE_URI in the app.config section to your database connection string.

 4) CSV Data Upload:

-    Place your CSV file in the csv folder at the root of the project directory.
+*Place your CSV file in the csv folder at the root of the project directory.

-    Run the Flask app to upload data from the CSV file into the database:
+*Run the Flask app to upload data from the CSV file into the database:

-    python app.py
+*ython app.py

-    The CSV file will be moved to the processed folder after processing.
+*The CSV file will be moved to the processed folder after processing.

 Run the App:

-python app.py
+*python app.py

 Access the App:

-    Open your web browser and navigate to http://localhost:5000.
+*Open your web browser and navigate to http://localhost:5000.
-    You can manage and visualize vehicle data using the provided web interface.
+*You can manage and visualize vehicle data using the provided web interface.

 # Funtionality

     View Map:
-        To view the vehicle data on a map, click on the "View Map" link in the navigation menu.
+    *To view the vehicle data on a map, click on the "View Map" link in the navigation menu.

     Manage Vehicle Data:
-        You can manage vehicle data by adding, updating, and deleting records.
+    *You can manage vehicle data by adding, updating, and deleting records.
-        To add a new vehicle, click the "Add New Vehicle" button and fill in the details.
+    *To add a new vehicle, click the "Add New Vehicle" button and fill in the details.
-        To update a vehicle's information, click the "Edit" button next to the respective record.
+    *To update a vehicle's information, click the "Edit" button next to the respective record.
-        To delete a vehicle's record, click the "DELETE" button next to the respective record.
+    *To delete a vehicle's record, click the "DELETE" button next to the respective record.
 A confirmation dialog will appear, then click "ok" if happy to proceed.

 # Map Visualization